You wish to start climbing, but have never done it before or you are not sure about the skills? Not to worry!

 Who is an approved instructor?

-All Execs are approved instructors.
-The Exec is also able to appoint other approved instructors at their discretion.
-However, you will need to be assessed by a member of the Exec team in order to successfully receive your tape.
+Most Execs are approved instructors, but the exec is also able to appoint other approved instructors at their discretion.
+However, you will need to be assessed by a member of the Exec team in order to successfully receive your tape, or an Climbing/Canyoning Activity Leader.

 How do I learn the skills required to gain new competencies?